cmh25/gk/README.md

   2 vs 5
 1 0 1
 ```
-I didn't want to reserve single-letter names, so some have changed.
+Some single-letter names have changed.
 ```
 k3     gk
 ---    ----